Transmission Control Protocol: Reliable transmission

 TCP uses a sequence number to identify each byte of data.
 The sequence number identifies the order of the bytes sent from each computer so that the data can be reconstructed in order, regardless of any out-of-order delivery that may occur.
 The sequence number of the first byte is chosen by the transmitter for the first packet, which is flagged SYN.
 This number can be arbitrary, and should, in fact, be unpredictable to defend against TCP sequence prediction attacks.

 Acknowledgments (ACKs) are sent with a sequence number by the receiver of data to tell the sender that data has been received to the specified byte.
-ACKs do not imply that the data has been delivered to the application, they merely signify that it is now the receiver's responsibility to deliver the data.
+ACKs do not imply that the data has been delivered to the application; they merely signify that it is now the receiver's responsibility to deliver the data.

 Reliability is achieved by the sender detecting lost data and retransmitting it.
 TCP uses two primary techniques to identify loss.
 Retransmission timeout (RTO) and duplicate cumulative acknowledgments (DupAcks).

 When a TCP segment is retransmitted, it retains the same sequence number as the original delivery attempt.
-This conflation of delivery and logical data ordering means that, when acknowledgment is received after a retransmission, the sender cannot tell whether the original transmission or the retransmission is being acknowledged, the so-called retransmission ambiguity.
+This conflation of delivery and logical data ordering means that, when an acknowledgment is received after a retransmission, the sender cannot tell whether the original transmission or the retransmission is being acknowledged, the so-called retransmission ambiguity.
 TCP incurs complexity due to retransmission ambiguity.